What is the Best Way to Learn Spanish?

 • A syllabus or curriculum (what to learn and in what order)

-• A method (how you know and, if learning with a teacher, how your teacher teaches you)
+• A method (how you learn and, if learning with a teacher, how they teach you)

 3. The Spanish Syllabus – 4 Levels to Fluency?
 You Better Try 24 Levels